theseus-rs/ristretto/README.md

 Crates for the [JVM Specification](https://docs.oracle.com/javase/specs/jvms/se22/html/)

-Supports reading and writing class files for any version of Java version up to 24.
+Supports reading, writing, verifying and loading classed for any version of Java version up to 24.
 Verification of class files is supported, but is still a work in progress.

 # Examples

+## Create a class file

 ```rust
 use ristretto_classfile::{ClassFile, ConstantPool, Result, Version};